Vyral/justin-udy/_posts/2023-01-25-5-things-we-ll-see-in-this-year-s-market.md

 {% include excerpt.html %}

-**[See Market Forecast Document](file:///Users/duke/Downloads/2023%20JUSTIN%20UDY%20Housing%20Forecast%20&#40;1&#41;.pdf){: target="_blank" rel="noopener"}**<br><br>Monster appreciation, double interest rates, and changes in the market—this year has been one of the most tremendous years of change because we saw a market cycle that defied all others.
+[**See Market Forecast Document**](/uploads/2023-JUSTIN-UDY-Housing-Forecast-&#40;1&#41;.pdf){: target="_blank" rel="noopener"}<br><br>Monster appreciation, double interest rates, and changes in the market—this year has been one of the most tremendous years of change because we saw a market cycle that defied all others.
 People are asking: Do I buy?
 Do I sell?
 Is it time to invest in the market?
 These are the things we'll talk about today.
 I’m here with some current information and my predictions, based on market data, for 2023.

 **Feel free to watch the full message above or use these timestamps that will direct you to various points in the video.**